What is the Roots of Rockingham habitat?

 Over much of Rockingham Forest, the traditional management that maintained diverse wildlife and a variety of habitats has ceased.
 The increasingly fragmented woodlands have been badly affected by increasing numbers of deer, which browse and nibble any new seedlings, regrowth and other vegetation.
 The nature of the woods is changing too as a result of climate change and nutrient enrichment from atmospheric nitrogen, caused by traffic and agricultural fertilisers.

-How we will bring back Rockingham Forest’s species
+How we aimed to help Rockingham Forest’s species